 Are you listening only to the words that the person is saying, or are you also able to listen to what they are NOT saying?

 How about the FEELINGS behind those words?
 Are you able to detect what those feelings are and empathize with them?

-When you are fully present in the conversation and genuinely interested in what the other is saying, you are practicing nonviolence.
+When we are fully present in the conversation and genuinely interested in what the other is saying, we are practicing nonviolence.

-The listener attends fully to the speaker’s words, while sensing the feelings and needs beneath the words.
-The listener is simply fully present, not trying to “figure out” what the speaker is needing, nor trying to “get it right.”
+The listener attends fully to the speaker’s words while sensing the feelings and needs beneath the words.
+The listener is simply fully present.
+They’re not trying to “figure out” what the speaker is needing, nor trying to “get it right.”
 If I can listen to you with compassion, it is usually only a short time before you listen with compassion to me.